The ultimate rationale of banking union

 - The post gives the views of its authors, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Euro, by Hernán Piñera CC-BY-SA-2.0
+- Featured image credit: Euro, by Hernán Piñera, under a CC-BY-SA-2.0 licence

 Pia Hüttl is an Affiliate Fellow at Bruegel.
 Prior to this, Pia worked as a Trainee in the Monetary Policy Stance Division of the European Central Bank, and as a Blue Book Stagiaire at the Monetary policy, Exchange rate policy of the euro area, ERM II and Euro adoption Unit of DG ECFIN.
 She holds a Bachelor’s degree in European Economics and a Master’s degree in International Economics from the University of Rome Tor Vergata.
 She also obtained a Master’s degree in European Political Economy from the London School of Economics, with a thesis on Current Account imbalances in the Euro area and the role of financial integration.
 Her research interests include Macroeconomics, International Economics and European political economy.
 She is fluent in German, Italian and English, and has good notions of French.